Yacoby/cw-ppls/1/ppls1.md

         y = 2; ##F
     oc

+Investigating the program we find that there are the following paths through the program.

+Path are represented in a simalar way to regex, in that (A,B)\* means 0 or more iterations of A followed by B Where a line isn't an atomic operation, C represents all operations on the line but  C' is the operation, C'' the second operation etc

+First considering only simple paths through the program that treat the loop (A,B) and all lines as atomic we find the following ouputs and paths:

+    x = 8, y = 3: (A,B)*, D, E, F, C
+    x = 8, y = 2: (A,B)*, D, E, C, F

+    x = 0, y = 3: (A,B)*, D, E, (A,B)*, F, C
+    x = 0, y = 2: (A,B)*, D, E, (A,B)*, C, F

+    x = 0, y = 1 (and fail to terminate): (A, B)*, C, D

+The result where x = 0, y = 1 fails to terminate due to the condition for D not being able to be met.

+Lines C and B are clearly not atomic as they are actually both a read and a write.
+Representing the operation in some form of asmembly languge may give something such as follows:

+    Load @x, r1
+    Add r1, 1
+    Store r1, @x

+Clearly other commands can be interleaved between these three commands, leading to inconsistencies, so we cannot consider just a single thread.

+The add is not observable to other processors, so in our considerations we can reduce the complexity of our considerations by just considering the observable events such for B and C, i.e. load and store.
+We labeled these as B' and B'' or C' and C'' for B and C respectively.

+    Load @x, r1 ##B'
+    Add r1, 1
+    Store r1, @x ##B''

+This means that other operations on the variable can be interleaved between the read and the write.
+As mentioned above the notation used is that the operation C is in fact two operations, C and C'

+    x = 8, y = 1: (A, B)*, D, E, C', F, C''
+    x -> -INF , y = 2: (A, B)*, D, E, (A, B)*, F, (A, B)*, C x = 2, y = 3: (A, B)*, D, E, (A, B)*, A, F, B, (A, B)*, C x = 0, y = 1: (A, B)*, B, D, E, (A,B)*, C', F, C''

+The following examples are very dependant on the ordering of what

+    x = 2, y = 3: (A, B)*, D, E, (A, B)*, A, F, B, (A, B)*, C x -> -INF, y = 2: (A, B)*, D, E, (A, B)*, A, F, B, (A, B)*

+Of course this is not the only set of paths.
+The code we were considering was unoptimized and so maintined its order.
+Due to things such as superscaler execution and reordering, loop unrolling etc I would suspect that the actual possible outputs are far larger and also compiler and machine dependant.
+I also expcet that this would be close to impossible to analysise by hand

+OLD:
 So there are the following paths through the program:

     E, F, (A, B)*, C - (NOT POSSIBLE)